makerdao/esm/README.md

 In the latter case, governance can choose to refund the ESM pledgers by minting new tokens.

-If governance wants to disarm the ESM, it can do so by removing all of it's authorizations in the system or by calling `stop()`.
+If governance wants to disarm the ESM, it can do so by removing all of it's authorizations in the system or by calling `cage()`.

 ## Invariants